 Categories of Social Security's list of impairments

-So, if you think you may meet one of the Social Security listings make sure you have all the medical evidence that the listing requires.
-From my experience, most people, who have a condition that clearly meets the listing, will be found disabled at application but only if all the medicals are in to Social Security.
+So, if you think you may meet one of the Social Security listings make sure you have all the medical evidence that the listing requires and an opinion from your doctor explaining you do and which one.
+From my experience, most people who have a condition that clearly meets the listing, will be found disabled at application but only if all the medical records that support that finding are in to Social Security.

 Social Security separates impairments into 14 categories.
 To view a particular condition click on the category you think that medical condition would be in.
 Then scroll down until you find your particular impairment.